 Earlier this year, during the early days of the coronavirus, I re-read Making it Happen, Sir John Harvey-Jones' reflections on leadership.
 Harvey-Jones, a successful businessman and industrialist, was perhaps best known for leadership of British firm ICI, culminating in his chairmanship from 1982 to 1987.
 His insights are timeless; arguably still relevant today, 32 years after they were first written.
 To illustrate the point, here is a selection of salient comments Harvey-Jones made about boards in 1988:

 Do any of these points sound familiar?
 They probably do, because, sadly, many of Harvey-Jones' observations are still prevalent today.
-Given the duties of directors, why are some boards still reluctant to embrace change with the same enthusiasm as demonstrated elsewhere when circumstances change, or a crisis strikes?
+Given the duties of directors, why are some boards still reluctant to embrace change when circumstances change, or a crisis strikes?

-Is it time your board took stock, not only of the company's business model, but of itself?
+Is it time your board took stock, not only of the company's strategy and business model, but of itself?

 Thoughts on corporate governance, strategy and effective board practice; our place in the world; and, other things that catch my attention.